Have you ever wondered what shoring is, and how it’s used in the construction industry?

 Strut shoring is a type of temporary structural support system that uses props or struts to provide additional support to structures and foundations during construction.
 It can be used in applications such as basement excavation, deep foundation installations, and retaining walls.

-Shoring is an important safety measure essential to many construction projects.
-It is a system of temporary supports used to stabilize vertical or sloping surfaces.
+- It is a system of temporary supports used to stabilize vertical or sloping surfaces.
 As well as excavations that are in progress.

-Shoring helps to keep walls and other surfaces from collapsing and protects workers from hazardous conditions.
-It also helps support the loads placed on foundations, walls, and other structures during a construction project.
+- It also helps support the loads placed on foundations, walls, and other structures during a construction project.

-The main purpose of shoring up a building is to help prevent injury or death due to the collapse or failure of walls or other structures during excavation work and during the construction process.
-The proper use of shoring can help to maintain structural integrity and protect workers from falling debris.
+- The main purpose of shoring up a building is to help prevent workers injury or accident due to the collapse or failure of walls.

-Shoring also helps to prevent structural damage from water infiltration, weathering, wind, seismic activity, and other forces which can affect the stability of a structure during its lifetime.
-This type of support system is vital for ensuring that buildings remain safe for years to come.
+- This type of support system is vital for ensuring that buildings remain safe for years to come.

 When it comes to shoring, there are three main materials used in construction: timber, steel, and aluminum.
 Each has its own set of advantages and disadvantages.